Athish22/KGQALLM/README.md

   not query text) and a small sample question set
 - `app.py` -- Gradio UI wiring the above together

-## Known limitations

-- Only 5 hard-coded templates answer without an LLM token; everything else needs the Hugging Face fallback.
-- Multi-hop question decomposition is not implemented.
-- Tier B/C retrieval (embedding-based grounding for larger or higher cardinality knowledge graphs) is stubbed, not implemented.
-- Any KG besides the bundled reference ontology gets generic (lower precision) entity grounding.

-## Data files

-The two reference `.owl` files used for development are not checked into this repo (see `.gitignore`) since they're large.
-Point `KGQAPipeline` at your own local RDF/OWL file, or the reference KG files if you have them.

 ## Citations
 @article{yahya2024benchmark,